Yomguithereal/colifrapy/README.md

 ```

 ###Controller
 The controller (which is totally optionnal, if you don't want to follow this logic, just don't pass a controller to your hub instance), is a class that will call upon your models to perform actions.
-(The controller is in fact a colifrapy Model instance, but this must not perturb you).
+(The controller is in fact a colifrapy Model instance, but this must not disturb you).

 ###Settings
 The Settings class is the first class loaded by colifrapy to perform its magic.
 It will parse your settings.yml file and configure your logger, arguments and every other configuration you want for your application.